AVEgame/AVE-docs/guide.md

 will only be displayed if the player does not have a bucket in their dictionary.

-The '+', '?', and '?!' symbols must have leading and trailing whitespace in order to function, so it is possible to have questions in your script.
+The `+`, `?`, and `?!` symbols must have leading and trailing whitespace in order to function, so it is possible to have questions in your script.

-Items can be described in your game file using the '%' key.
-Similar to the '#' key for rooms, there must be a space following the key and then the item id.
+Items can be described in your game file using the `%` key.
+Similar to the `#` key for rooms, there must be a space following the key and then the item ID.
 For example:

     % bucket
     Empty Bucket

 Will display the bucket in the user's inventory as "Empty Bucket".
-The '?' and '?!' can be used for items as well so:
+The `?` and `?!` can be used for items as well.

     % bucket
     Empty Bucket !? water
     Full Bucket ? water

-Will change the display name of an item depending on the presence of water in the player's inventory.
+These lines will change the display name of an item depending on the presence of water in the player's inventory.
 Only the first 18 characters will be displayed in the player's inventory.
-In the above example, it's likely that you don't want the player to have water visible in their inventory separately to the bucket.
-You can avoid this with the __HIDDEN__ tag:

-    % water
-    __HIDDEN__
+By default, any item without a name set will not be shown in the inventory.

-If you need to check whether the player has an empty or a full bucket, you will need to check both item ID's:
+If you need to check whether the player has an empty bucket, you will need to check both item IDs:

     You need water in the bucket. ? bucket ?! water

 Game Over
 ---------
 Eventually you'll want the game to end.
-You can do this by sending the player to the special __GAMEOVER__ room, which offers the player the chance to play again or choose another game.
+You can do this by sending the player to the special `__GAMEOVER__` room, which offers the player the chance to play again or choose another game.
 You should not do this immediately on failure, but rather send the player to a room with a some kind of game over text, for example:

     # headbucket
     You accidentally put the bucket on your head and fall down the stairs.
 You die.
     Continue => __GAMEOVER__

-Alternatively, you can send the player to the __WINNER__ room, which has the same effect as the game over room, but the text says they have won the game.
+Alternatively, you can send the player to the `__WINNER__` room, which has the same effect as the game over room, but the text says they have won the game.

 Have fun writing amazing games.